dianavile/RgSocDVTeam/README-LivingStyleGuide.md

 # README Living Style Guide
-['Living Style Guide'](https://speakerdeck.com/hagenburger/style-guide-driven-development) is `an important tool for modern web development, especially in large, complex web applications.`.
-The __dynamic pattern library__, document lives directly in the core Application (__API__) and bridges the gap between design and development.
+['Living Style Guide'](https://speakerdeck.com/hagenburger/style-guide-driven-development) is `an important tool for modern web development, especially in large, complex web applications.`

 ## Project Description:
-- The online code document ( __dynamic pattern library__) in developing websites, details all the various elements, styles and coded modules of a site or application.
+The __dynamic pattern library__, document lives directly in the core Application (__API__) and bridges the gap between design and development.
+It details all the various elements, styles and coded modules of a site or application.
 - `Style guide driven design` helps:

 - 1) __Document the visual language styles and patterns__ (header styles, color pallettes)